-The mission of DCAD's Liberal Arts program is to provide students with a fundamental understanding of the art history and language skills essential for all aspiring artists and designers.
-The curriculum is intended to complement and enrich students' studio practice through carefully crafted coursework that stresses visual and verbal interaction.
-This curriculum comprises three chronological surveys of art history and writing courses, and several general education electives designed to develop effective written and oral communication skills, promote critical thinking, and encourage the exploration of various creative, cultural, and intellectual disciplines.
+The mission of DCAD's liberal arts program is to provide is to provide students with a historical and interdisciplinary understanding of art and literature as well as language skills essential for aspiring artists and designers.
+The curriculum supports a student's studio experience by emphasizing the connection between visual, written and verbal communication as well as developing critical thinking skills designed to promote the exploration of various creative, cultural and intellectual disciplines.